Creating a WebSphere Commerce instance

 After you install all the necessary software, you can create a WebSphere Commerce instance.

-Advanced users might want to create a WebSphere Commerce instance by using Ant targets.
+Advanced users can create a WebSphere Commerce instance by using Ant targets.

-Warning: WebSphere Commerce instance creation is not currently supported with available WebSphere Commerce fix packs that require Java 8.
-If you need to create a new WebSphere Commerce instance, you must do so with Java 7, before upgrading to Java 8.
+• WebSphere Commerce instance creation is not supported with WebSphere Commerce fix packs that require Java 8 until version 8.0.4.30.
+If you need to create a new WebSphere Commerce instance, you must use WebSphere Commerce 8.0.4.30 or greater.
+Alternatively, you can use an older Java 7 fix pack, such as 8.0.4.25, before upgrading to Java 8 and a more recent WebSphere Commerce fix pack.

 Note: If you are creating an instance as part of a migration from WebSphere Commerce Version 7.0, the following instance properties must match your version 7.0 instance: